robertf99/tfx-e2e/penguin-pipeline/readme.md

-Integrate TFX and TFDF in Docker Images using Penguin Dataset
+# Integrate TFX and TFDF in Docker Images using Penguin Dataset

-Note:
+## Note
-TFDF only has a Linux version, no Mac support as of 27/07/2021 Use docker for local dev (Docckerfile_dev)
+TFDF only has a Linux version, no Mac support as of 27/07/2021

+Use docker for local dev (Docckerfile_dev)

 ## Local runner in docker